-- 4.1 The Mayor must take the chair at all Council meetings at which they are present unless precluded from doing so because of a conflict of interest. - 4.2 In the absence of the Mayor, the Deputy Mayor shall take the chair. - 4.3 In the absence of the Mayor and the Deputy Mayor, an Acting Mayor shall be appointed in accordance with clause 3. - 4.4 If a Mayor and the Deputy Mayor are temporarily unable to Chair the meeting, a Councillor shall be elected to take the chair by resolution of Council, or in accordance with the election process in clause 1 if a decision cannot be immediately reached.
+- 4.1 The Mayor must take the chair at all Council meetings at which they are present unless precluded from doing so because of a conflict of interest, or in accordance with clause 38.1. - 4.2 In the absence of the Mayor, the Deputy Mayor shall take the chair. - 4.3 In the absence of the Mayor and the Deputy Mayor, an Acting Mayor shall be appointed in accordance with clause 3.